Robert Grierson (missionary): Missionary Work

 Being a reverend and a physician, Grierson carried out both evangelical and medical missionary works during his time in Korea.
-Grierson carried out multiple responsibilities as a reverend, school teacher, doctor, and missionary, and he was dissatisfied by the fact that he couldn't fully devote himself in spreading the Christian belief as a member of the Presbyterian Church in Canada.
+Grierson had multiple responsibilities as a reverend, school teacher, doctor, and missionary, and he was dissatisfied by the fact that he couldn't fully devote himself in spreading the Christian belief as a member of the Presbyterian Church in Canada.
 However, in 1912, Grierson changed his view on evangelism and fully devoted his time and effort on providing medical service to the people.
 He viewed medical practices as another form of the gospel message of love and compassion.

 Call to Service

 Grierson's decision to come to Korea was influenced by William McKenzie (missionary).
-Grierson aspired to go and work in Korea when Mckenzie asked Grierson to help with his missionary work at Sorrai village during the early 1890s.
-McKenzie's death in 1895 prompted the Presbyterian Church in Canada to officially fund and send missionaries to Korea, and Grierson departed for Korea with Duncan MacRae and William Foote in July, 1898 and arrived in September, 1898.
+Grierson aspired to work in Korea when McKenzie asked Grierson to help with his missionary work at Sorrai village during the early 1890s.
+McKenzie's death in 1895 prompted the Presbyterian Church in Canada to fund and send missionaries to Korea, and Grierson departed for Korea with Duncan MacRae and William Foote in July, 1898 arriving in September, 1898.

 Early years

 During the Council of Missions Holding the Presbyterian Form of Government of 1898, the American Presbyterian Mission Board yielded the Wonsan territory to the Canadian missionaries.
-Grierson joined Footes and MacRae at Wonsan in 1900, and the three decided to expand their mission to Ham-Heung and Sung-jin area.
+Grierson joined Footes and MacRae at Wonsan in 1900, and the three began to expand their mission to Hamhung and Sŏngjin area.

 In the early years, Grierson strived to finish the language instruction before any official medical and mission work by not taking in any patients.
 However, due to the great number of patients who needed medical attention, he began to care for patients: "We had scarcely time to get into the house we had rented when we were besieged by sick people ... so piteous and persistent were the calls for help that it did not seem humane to refuse; and very reluctantly study was almost entirely laid aside and medical and surgical work undertaken."
-Grierson also went on mission trips lasting for two weeks to a month to rural communities and provided basic medical assistance.
+Grierson also went on mission trips to rural communities lasting two weeks to a month and provided basic medical assistance.

 In 1900, Grierson and MacRae headed north to explore newly designated territory.
 Upon receiving a telegram that stated that the Korean Court has ordered all governors and mayors to execute Christians and missionaries, the two cycled 240 miles in two days back to Wonsan to learn that the telegram had been forged.